Pimperne

 Maps The 1891 Ordnance Survey maps of the parish can be seen at the old-maps site, just enter 'Pimperne' under place search.

-An old postcard from my collection, [circa 1900-1920], showing the Church and the Cross
+An old postcard from the collection of Terri Davies [circa 1900-1920] showing the Church and the Cross

 OPC PAGE